Sarah Edwards | February 09, 2024

 Many cars that Exeter finances are used vehicles; they may not last as long as new vehicles and will require more repairs.
 Some customers complain that the cars they buy are lemons — costing them thousands of dollars in repairs in addition to the interest and fees they incur with Exeter Finance.

-In the past twelve months, 253 people filed complaints against Exeter Finance through the BBB.
+In the past three years, more than 600 people filed complaints against Exeter Finance through the BBB.
 Most complaints relate to poor customer service, unexpected payment withdrawals, high interest rates, and repossessions.
+Even worse, the Consumer Financial Protection Bureau reported more than 2,000 complaints against Exeter in the same time period.

 One person spoke of putting a $10,500 downpayment on a $24,000 vehicle, only to receive a loan with a 28% APR and $533 monthly payments for 66 months.
 The consumer tried doubling the payments to reduce the total interest paid, but the company charges daily interest, which makes it hard to pay down the principal.